Gloucestershire Royal Hospital | Women’s Services Redevelopment

 The new building is positioned adjacent to the main hospital campus energy centre and careful assessment and diversion of the main service tunnels had to be undertaken before the building could be constructed.

-Working closely with the client and the PSCP via the NEC form of contract allowed a clear focus on what was required by the Foundation Trust to provide the clinical functionality of the new Woman’s Services Building to serve the needs of the Gloucestershire population.
+Working closely with the client and the PSCP via the NEC form of contract allowed a clear focus on what was required by the Foundation Trust to provide the clinical functionality of the new Woman’s Services Redevelopment to serve the needs of the Gloucestershire population.